Signature Decomposition Method Applying to Pair Trading: Application of segmented signature in pair trading

 \subsection{Empirical results}

 In this section, we present some empirical results of different strategies and show the advantages of applying segmented signature and path difference into the strategy.
-Now we briefly introduce the measurements for different strategies in Table .
+Now we briefly introduce the measurement indexes for different strategies: Overall return rate: Net profit divided by initial balance; Mean daily return: Conversion of overall return rate to daily return rate; Max drawdown: Maximum drawdown; Std: Standard deviation; Sharpe ratio: Sharpe ratio calculated by excess returns; Count: Number of transactions.
+The empirical results are shown as follows.